 The fact is: You are a human being that says words.

 Consider: What do you WANT to believe about that?
-Do you want to believe that your words are valuable, important, worth hearing, understandable, clear?
-If your current thought is “I’m not a good communicator”, and you don’t like that belief, then you’ll have to dig a little deep and find a way to change that habitual thought.
+Do you want to believe that your words are valuable, important, worth hearing, understandable, and clear?
+If your current thought is “I’m not a good communicator,” and you don’t like that belief, you’ll have to dig a little deep and find a way to change that habitual thought.

-Getting there: You can’t just jump to thinking an affirmation like “I’m an amazing communicator” because your brain won’t believe it and it will argue with you.
-You have to bridge your way there and it takes some time.
+Getting there: You can’t just jump to thinking an affirmation like “I’m an amazing communicator” because your brain won’t believe it, and it will argue with you.
+You have to bridge your way there, and it takes some time.
 Look for evidence to the contrary: “When did I communicate well?”.
-Get curious about what your future could look like and practice thinking “I am willing to consider that I could be a good communicator some day” Whatever new thought you pick, make sure it’s a step towards the goal, and that your brain believes it.
+Get curious about your future and practice thinking, “I am willing to consider that I could be a good communicator someday.”
+Whatever new thought you pick, make sure it’s a step towards your goal and that you believe it.
 Practice thinking the new thought for a while (weeks), and then take another step.
-“I’m practicing becoming a good communicator” and “I’m learning about good communication”.
+“I’m practicing becoming a good communicator,” and “I’m learning about good communication.”
 Keep going.

 Get curious.
 Why do you currently believe what you believe?
 What do you want to keep?
 What do you want to let go of?

-No self judgement my friend.
-Just be curious.
-You are starting to notice your very human brain that is 100% lovable and worthy.
+No self-judgment my friend.
+Just be curious and notice your very human brain that is 100% lovable and worthy.
 What beliefs does it have?
 What beliefs do you want to build?
 Pick one and work on it.

-The coaching that I do helps people to see their beliefs and pick them apart.
+The coaching I do helps people see their beliefs and pick them apart.
 If you want help with this, please reach out.
 You won’t regret it.

 Career coaching to create –